kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How can I use ProvisioningRequest to run batch workloads

 Provisioning Request (abbr.
 ProvReq) is a new namespaced Custom Resource that aims to allow users to ask CA for capacity for groups of pods.
-For a detailed explanation of the ProvisioningRequest API, please refer to the
-[original proposal](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/provisioning-request.md).
+For a detailed explanation of the ProvisioningRequest API, please refer to the [original proposal](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/provisioning-request.md).

 #### Enabling ProvisioningRequest Support

-1. **Cluster Autoscaler Version**: Ensure you are using Cluster Autoscaler version 1.30.1 or later.
+1. __Cluster Autoscaler Version__: Ensure you are using Cluster Autoscaler version 1.30.1 or later.

-2. **Feature Flag**: Enable ProvisioningRequest support by setting the following flag in your Cluster Autoscaler configuration:
+2. __Feature Flag__: Enable ProvisioningRequest support by setting the following flag in your Cluster Autoscaler configuration:
 `--enable-provisioning-requests=true`.

-3. **Content Type**: This feature requires that the [API content type flag](https://github.com/kubernetes/autoscaler/blob/522c6fcc06c8cf663175ba03549773cc66a02837/cluster-autoscaler/main.go#L114) is set to application/json: `--kube-api-content-type application/json`.
+3. __Content Type__: Set [API content type flag](https://github.com/kubernetes/autoscaler/blob/522c6fcc06c8cf663175ba03549773cc66a02837/cluster-autoscaler/main.go#L114) to application/json in your Cluster Autoscaler configuration: `--kube-api-content-type application/json`.

-4. **RBAC permissions**: Ensure your cluster-autoscaler pod has the necessary permissions to interact with ProvisioningRequests and PodTemplates:
+4. __RBAC permissions__: Ensure your cluster-autoscaler pod has the necessary permissions to interact with ProvisioningRequests and PodTemplates:

 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole